Massachusetts Court Records

 What are the Differences Between Criminal Law and Tort Law in Massachusetts?

-Criminal law and Tort law are tools that the Massachusetts judiciary employs in addressing wrongdoings against the state and the citizens of the state.
+Criminal law and Tort law are statutes that the Massachusetts judiciary employs in addressing wrongdoings against the state and its residents.
 In Massachusetts, criminal law is governed by Massachusetts law about crimes and punishment, while Massachusetts General Laws govern tort law.

 What is the Purpose of Tort Law in Massachusetts?